SaiRevanth-J/bipolar-test/README.md

   h) both are unzipped and saved on required path.

-  i) Selenium automated test case are written as shown below  .
+  i) Selenium automated test case are written and extracted as runnable jar (demotest.jar) to run automated test when application is deployed given in repo as shown below  .   .

         package testing.com;